chriscorwin/demuxe/README.md

-# Templates
+# Product Templates

-Templates are page shells that can be quickly used to re-create different products. (eg: DMP Header, Navigation, & Footer)
+Product Templates are page shells that can be quickly used to re-create different products.

-- Product templates must live in `/templates/{product-name}/`.
+- Product templates must live in `/product-templates/{product-name}/`.
-	- The goal would be that if a demo requires that template, all someone would have to do is copy the entire contents of the product-specific sub-folder and paste it into `/public/` and they'd have a base-line browser-viewable demo of shell of that product ready to go to modify.
+	- The goal would be that whatever product a demo requires is mostly already present in a relatively up-to-date form.
 - Product templates shall be an MVP shell and components of a product built out as simply, but thoroughly, as possible.
+- Each time a product template is used in a demo, once the demo is complete, the product template should be updated with the cleaned up version of the demo code.
 - The more complete our library of product templates the better.
 - Once per quarter existing templates shall be audited with designers and updated.
 In this manner when we are asked to quickly complete a demo, we will have an even better jumping off point.